stephen-ck-zhang/Multi-Label-Classification/README.md

 The system is based on the existing movie dataset, The Movies Dataset, and it is publicly available on [Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?select=movies_metadata.csv).
 We have already downloaded for our experiment, please check it in `dataset/movies_metadata.csv`, which includes metadata of over 45,000 movies.

 There are four models built, including our final system, RoBERTa; two comparison models, GloVe+CNN & GloVe+BiLSTM; and our baseline, TF-IDF+LR.
+And they can be found in `multiclassification/models` directory.

 **Data_Preprocessing.ipynb**
 This is our data preprocessing & cleaning file.
 Data with non-English overviews or invalid overviews (NaN) aredropped.
 Raw genre labels, originally in JSON